 We are working in Cameroon, South Africa, Kenya and Jamaica, as well as collaborating with UN-Habitat, the University of Lagos, Nigeria, the Federal University of Minas Gerais, Brazil and Imperial College’s South Asia study.
 More about the Network Partners here.

 Contributions of non-academic stakeholders will guide activities throughout the research process and co-design of syndemic interventions.
 This will help to identify the policy and community actions and characteristics that can support future interventions.

 1. Measuring syndemic hazard exposure

-Our goal is to identify and characterise the exposure to syndemic hazards in Johannesburg and Cape Town, South Africa; Yaoundé, Cameroon; and Kingston, Jamaica.
+Our goal is to identify and characterise the exposure to syndemic hazards in Johannesburg and Cape Town, South Africa; Yaoundé, Cameroon; Kingston, Jamaica; and Lagos, Nigeria.
 Read more.

 2. Assessing adaptability to syndemic hazards

-We will seek to understand the capacity of community, policy and commercial institutions to adapt to syndemic hazards in Cameroon, Kenya, Jamaica and South Africa.
+We will seek to understand the capacity of community, policy and commercial institutions to adapt to syndemic hazards in Cameroon, Kenya, Jamaica, Nigeria and South Africa.
 Read more.